Alon1215/wed_arrangement_solver/README.md

  * Constraint_4: I_ik = 1 & I_jk = 1  <=> I_kij = 1
   (I_kii =  0 for every i)

-Objective function:
+Objective function (to be maximized) :
   Sum:
 - for every i in invite list:
 - for every j in invite list:
 - for every k in tables list:
 - e_ij * (I_ik * I_jk)